111-amann/College-Assignment/replit.md

 # Overview

-This is a static website for a Computer Science Department at University College.
+This is a static website for a Computer Science Department at Sanjivani University, located in Kopergaon, Maharashtra.
 The site provides information about the department's academic programs, faculty, courses, and contact details.
 It's built as a traditional multi-page HTML website with a shared CSS stylesheet and uses Font Awesome icons for visual enhancement.
 The site features a clean, professional design with a blue gradient color scheme and responsive layout principles.

 # User Preferences